My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 To hear the spoken word is the only real way to appreciate the great diversity of these accents, dialects and languages across the UK.
 Therefore, a broad sample of the variant accents, dialects and languages in the UK are demonstrated in this article with the aid of YouTube.

 Place names are rarely pounced the way they are spelt; so hearing Americans trying to pronounce British places is amusing, especially the Welsh town names.

 Therefore, you may find the following two videos rather entertaining and educational; and hopefully, they set the scene for the rest of this article.

 Americans Try to Pronounce Welsh Town Names

-The Standard British English, which is only spoken by 3% of the British population, is ‘Received Pronunciation’.
+The Standard British English, which is only spoken by 2% of the British population, is ‘Received Pronunciation.’

-It’s the posh version of the language, and there are two main versions; the BBC English and the Queens English.
+It’s the posh version of the language, with the two main versions being BBC English and the Queen’s English.

 Accents and Dialects of Britain